 Flying to Rijeka Airport on Krk

-Rijeka Airport, unfortunately, is one of Croatia’s more underused airports.
+Rijeka Airport is one of Croatia’s more underused airports.
 It certainly doesn’t receive as much traffic as Pula Airport in Istria, or Zadar Airport in North Dalmatia.
-However, there are still flights from the UK to Rijeka Airport – Croatia Airlines have a once a week flight from London Heathrow (which continues on to Zagreb) during summer whilst Ryanair fly from London Stansted in July and August.
+Unfortunately, for 2021, there are no flights from the UK and Ireland to Rijeka Airport.

-There are also flights from other European countries to Rijeka Airport, including Belgium, Germany and Norway.
+There are however flights from other European countries to Rijeka Airport, including Belgium, Germany and Norway.
 Full details on our Getting to the Kvarner Riviera page.

 Getting to Krk by bus

 There are many daily buses from Rijeka to Krk Town, with a journey time of just over 1 hour.
-See the Autotrans website for more details.
+More details on the Arriva website.